adrianskelton/adrianproject4/README.md

 - Select **GitHub** as deployment method and click the **"Connect to GitHub"** button.

-- Search for the repository for this project, _what-is-cooking_.
+- Search for the repository for this project, _adrianproject4_.

 - Click **"Connect"** to link up Heroku app to the GitHub repository.